 2 Understand your customers

-Building upon these customer principles, the next step is to bring to life the different types of customers who deal with your contact centre operation.
+Improving upon these customer principles, the next step is to bring to life the different types of customers who deal with your contact centre operation.
 If your staff are really going to understand customers’ needs and wants then they need to be able to empathise with the situation that a customer faces.

 An innovative way that one awards finalist did this was to create life-size cut-out models of different customer types.
 They gave them names and personalities of their own that front line staff can recognise and understand.

 3 Create an emotional connection with your customers

 Why go to the trouble of understanding customer personalities as well as needs?
 You do this because memorable customer experience is enhanced when an agent achieves an emotional connection with a customer.